ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 ### Business Requirement 2: Classification of images

-- As a client I want to predict if a given cherry leaf is a healthy or contains powdery mildew.
+- As a client I want to predict if a given cherry leaf is healthy or contains powdery mildew.

 - As a client I want to build a ML model and generate reports.